Images for the news release “Sarah Angelina Acland re-discovered as one of the pioneers of colour photography”.

 Broad Street, Oxford, with the Acland house (second from right) and Clarendon Building, 1892

 Miss Acland lived in a large house in the centre of Oxford, directly opposite the Sheldonian Theatre and Clarendon Building (the large portico on the left).
 The house was a busy meeting place for men and women of influence connected with the university and city.
 After her mother’s death in 1878 Miss Acland, aged 29, took over the running of the house for her father until his death in 1900.
-From childhood she struggled with lameness that requiring her to use a wheelchair for periods.
+Due to a childhood illness she suffered from weakness in her legs that confined her to a wheelchair for lengthy periods.
+When he fell ill as an undergraduate at Oxford Prince Leopold borrowed her chair.

-The Acland house and the other buildings on the right in this photograph were demolished in the 1930s to make way for Giles Gilbert Scott’s new building for the Bodleian, now the Weston Library.
+The Acland house and the other buildings on the right in this photograph were demolished in the 1930s to make way for Giles Gilbert Scott’s new building for the Bodleian Library, now known as the Weston Library.

 Image 5a & 5b